ThisIsntTheWay/jp-sup-conversion/README.md

-# SUP to ASS conversions
+# SUP to ASS conversion
 Script to convert SUPs into ASS subtitles using `manga-ocr`.

 Basically another take on [VobSubConvertJp](https://github.com/naipofo/VobSubConvertJp), but using a newer `manga-ocr` version and with all dependencies conveniently packaged into a container image.